Introduction to Gender Studies, or

 Integrate and apply different concepts and theories from the course into their own work.

-Effectively communicate their thoughts in writing (final essay and weekly reports) and in speaking (presentations) in both the classroom and in course assignments
+Effectively communicate their thoughts in writing (portfolio of literature reflections) and in speaking (presentations) in both the classroom and in course assignments

 Mode of instruction